0hundred0/0hundred0/README.md

 <br />

-## I am an Animal Lover, Manga/Anime/Comics Geek, and a bit of a geek! ##
+## I am an Animal Lover, Manga/Anime/Comics Geek, and a bit of a geek ##
-- 💻 I am currently focusing on learning how to implement Typescript and Jest into my projects
+- 💻 I am currently focusing on to implementing Typescript and Jest into my projects
-- 📚 My current frontend framework of choice is ReactJs as it is well documented and consistently updated
+- 📚 My current frontend framework of choice is ReactJs as it is well documented and has a large community
 - 👔 I am also actively searching for full-time opportunities
-- 🥷🏾 Random Fact: I am a huge collector of anime figures, my favorite as of now is my Banpresto World Colosseum Super Saiyan [Goku]
+- 🥷🏾 Random Fact: I am a huge collector of anime figures, my favorite as of now is Fate/Grand Order Gilgamesh [Gilgamesh]

 <br />